echronos/echronos/components/signal/docs.md

 This API makes a task wait for and receive a set of signals.
 If none of the signals in `requested_set` is pending, the calling task blocks until at least one of them is pending.
-When the API returns, it returns all the task's pending signals that are in `requested_set` and atomically removes them from the pending signal set.
+When the API returns, it returns all of the task's pending signals that are in `requested_set` and atomically removes them from the pending signal set.
 The returned signal set is guaranteed to not be empty and to only contain signals in the requested set.
 Immediately after the API returns, it is guaranteed that none of the signals in `requested_set` are pending any more.